,

 add a little Lebanese sunshine

-Bassatin Baanoub have picked the dried leaves from the oregano plant (Oreganum syriacum) grown on their farm in the south of Lebanon.
+A key ingredient in the za’atar mix, Bassatin Baanoub have picked the flowering tips from the oregano plant (Origanum syriacum) grown on their farm in the south of Lebanon.
 The leaves are kept coarsely ground, to maintain their powerful aroma.
-Crush the leaves with your fingers to release their wonderful scent in your cooking.
+To release their wonderful scent, crush gently with your fingers and add to your cooking.to serve

 Origanum syriacum